-Moving to The Coachella Valley can take some getting used to as it is unlike just about any other place in The United States.
+Moving to Palm Springs and the Coachella Valley can take some getting used to – as it is unlike any other place in The United States.
 Here are 10 things that newbies notice almost immediately after moving to the desert.:

 1) You Learn What Real Heat Is